 What is the relative risk of mercury exposure to human health and wildlife in the context of human welfare?

 2.1.
-Bioaccumulation and biomagnification in food as a source of mercury exposure.
-Climate change, land-use change and hydrologic alterations.
+Bioaccumulation and biomagnification in food as a source of Hg exposure

-2.12.
-Ecotoxicology and risk assessment of mercury exposure to fish and wildlife
+2.8.
+Ecotoxicology and risk assesment of mercury exposure to fish and wildlife

 How can technological development contribute to the reduction of mercury exposure and improvement of environmental responsibility?
 How will industry achieve more control of Hg emissions, handle waste products, and clean up contaminated site?